Civil Engineering in Nampa, Idaho.

 The most important emerging risk in Nampa's 2026 approval environment.

-This concern is Debbie Skaug's primary issue and is now being picked up by other council members.
+This concern is Debbie Skaug's primary issue and is now being picked up by other Council members.
 It is not going away.
+Bailey shares the per-Council-member fire-station playbook on intelligence calls.

 How to prepare for each Nampa vote.

 Voting patterns from Bailey's planning data, current as of April 2026.
-All six council members carry CHAMPION labels, but they are not interchangeable.
+All six Council members carry CHAMPION labels, but they are not interchangeable.
+Specific approval rates and per-applicant playbooks are shared on intelligence calls.

 The last 90 days in Nampa.